Starlord00788/PersonaPost/README.md

 # PersonaPost AI

-PersonaPost AI is a 2-month internship project that helps users turn writing samples, reference material, and trending topics into social content drafts that sound like them.
+PersonaPost AI is a project that helps users turn writing samples, reference material, and trending topics into social content drafts that sound like them.

 The goal of the project is simple: build something useful, credible, and close to the kind of workflow a product team at Inspire AI would actually need.